TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-cell-map.md

   })
 ```

 Unfortunately, this approach gets complex fast.
-The replacer function gets called on the map you pass in, then each element of the array you returned in the top level replacement, then on each element of the `[key,value]` pairs, then on each property in the `CellMapEntry` value.
+The replacer function gets called on the map you pass in, then each element of the array you returned in the top level replacement, then on each element of the `[key,value]` pairs, then on each property in the `CellMapEntry` values.
 We want to leave the arrays and `key` unchanged, then filter the map entries.

 ```ts
   const json = JSON.stringify(this.map, (key,value) => {